firefighterduck/agda-setup/README.md

 The contained Dockerfile can alternatively also be used to build a different setup based on the same image.

 ## Preliminaries
-Install VSCode and the DevContainers extension (unfortunately, this extension is proprietary and not available for VSCodium).
+Install VSCode and the Dev Containers extension (unfortunately, this extension is proprietary and not available for VSCodium).

 The next step is to install Docker.
 I suggest to use Docker Engine on Linux systems and Docker Desktop on any other system.
 To find out, whether your system can run Docker Engine, try the following commands: